 There are currently no industry standard pricing models used to sell advertising on the Internet.
 This makes it difficult to project our future advertising rates and revenues.
 The models we adopt may prove not to be profitable.
-Substantially all of our advertising revenues in 2000 were derived from charging a fixed fee to display an advertisement over a given time period.
+A significant portion of our advertising revenues in 2000 and 2001 were derived from charging a fixed fee to display an advertisement over a given time period.
 To the extent that minimum guaranteed impression levels are not met, we are required to provide additional impressions after the contract term and we accordingly defer the related revenue.